AadityaKandel/Text-Shuffling-Encryptor/README.md

 Note: This above is the example of what the program does.
 Important thing to know is that (You shouldn't name the files having same names in different locations) (The name once used shouldn't be used again)

+Note: Update: I've updated the file and there will be more and more updates later on.
+This update contains a feature where you are not allowed to create two files of same name.
+But when you try to do that, the program will automatically change your file's name and put numbers behind it.
+For Example:
+"hello.txt" is already encrypted and it already exists somewhere (Anywhere in your computer) Now, if you try to name "hello.txt" and save it in any other location, it instead becomes saved by the name "hello1.txt" and further on.
+Thank You.